flatironinstitute/sciware/23_CommandLine/main.md

 ## Why have shells?

+### Why Shells?

+- Originally: replaces "expert computer operator" who loads punch cards
+- Continues: As a more powerful (& maybe easier?) alternative to graphical desktop
+  - Particularly easier for complex commands
+  - And finding things (surprisingly)
+  - Shell less resource intensive than GUI

-### Shells are:
+### Shell Benefits:

-- *Interactive*: explore the file system & available commands, run things & see results in real-time
+- *Interactive*--explore the file system & available commands, run them, & see results in real-time
-- *Customizable*: control the environment where commands execute
+- *Customizable*--control the environment where commands execute
-- *Programmable*: automate tasks by:
+- *Programmable*--automate tasks by:
   - building lists of commands to run together
   - defining how separate commands communicate
   - using constructs like variables, loops, & conditionals
   - repeating commands you've run in the past
-- *Standardized*: most systems provide a familiar shell
+- *Standardized*--most systems provide a familiar shell

-### Comparison with GUI Desktop

-- Both are interactive & discoverable
-- GUI has some advantages for exploration
-  - But shells may make it easier to locate commands
-- Shell makes it easier to issue complex instructions (e.g. command-line arguments)
-- Shell has better support for automation & programming
-- GUI can be more resource-intensive and require more configuration to work on shared systems

 ### Common Shells